Temple Beth El (Detroit): Present day

-Temple Beth El currently has a membership of almost 1,100 families and is led by Senior Rabbi Mark Miller, Associate Rabbi Megan Brudney, and Cantor Rachel Gottlieb Kalmowitz.
+Temple Beth El currently has a membership of approximately 1,000 families and is led by Senior Rabbi Mark Miller, Associate Rabbi Megan Brudney, and Cantor Rachel Gottlieb Kalmowitz.
 The Temple remains at the forefront of current trends in Jewish worship and program, innovative lifelong education, and a commitment to interfaith relations and active work in the broader community.

 Architecture

 Temple Beth El has been the congregation for two well-known architects.
 The first is Albert Kahn, who designed both the 1902 and 1922 temple buildings.
-Kahn's most well-known works include the Packard Automotive Plant, Highland Park Ford Plant, Ford Rouge Complex, the Fisher Building, Willow Run Plant, and the Clements Library, Hatcher Graduate Library, Hill Auditorium, and Burton Tower on the University Of Michigan Central Campus.
-The second architect is Dankmar Adler, who was ten when his father Rabbi Leibman Adler became the rabbi for the congregation.
-Dankmar later moved to Chicago, and after his subsequent apprenticeship and military service, became half of the firm Adler & Sullivan.
-Adler's firm was one of the most successful and prosperous architecture firms, giving a young Frank Lloyd Wright an apprenticeship, after which he was eventually fired for moonlighting.
-Adler designed the Old Chicago Tribune Building, The Jeweler's Building, the Auditorium Building, the Wainwright Building, Charnley House, Guaranty Building, and the Transportation Building for the 1893 Columbian Exposition.

-Another architectural connection is with Minoru Yamasaki, whose Birmingham, Michigan firm designed the 1973 temple building.
+Minoru Yamasaki's firm designed the 1973 temple building.
 The firm also designed the ill-fated Pruitt-Igoe complex in St. Louis, Missouri, and the World Trade Center in New York City.
 According to the congregation, the World Trade Center towers and the Beth El temple were being designed at the same time, and the models for both were physically adjacent to each other while they were being refined and constructed.
 Yamasaki was said to have designed the current Temple Beth El in Bloomfield Hills to resemble a tent as early temporary Jewish Synagogues during the Jewish Exodus from Egypt were located in tents.
 The current Temple Beth El has many architectural features for which Yamasaki is known for; including poured concrete pillars, a natural skylight running the length of the building and large windows at ground level accommodating views of the surrounding natural landscape.
 Yamasaki has been credited for giving Latvian architect Gunnar Birkerts his start, which has resulted in numerous award-winning projects, many of which are around Ann Arbor, Michigan and Corning, New York.